hly1204/hly1204.github.io/source/index.rst

-.. myblog documentation master file, created by sphinx-quickstart on Fri Jun  4 14:22:20 2021.
+.. hly1204.github.io documentation master file, created by sphinx-quickstart on Fri Jun  4 14:22:20 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.